thunderrabbit/barefoot_rob/content/books/slow-down/0101-things-i-learned-from-old-people.md

 Robert Golden: "What do you really want to do?"
 <br>well, I want to walk across Japan..

+---

+Story of my walk across honshu

+---

+Things I learned from young people:

+Robert Golden: "Have you read _Whatever Arises, Love That_"

+Robert M: "Welcome to speak at TEDxOgikubo"

+Soness Stevens: "Step on the red dot"

+Pavel: "we met at HackerX"
+<br>Shine uniquely

 All you -> me: